bobbytatum27/IMT-Hydra/README.md

 * Can we just use the GPS to set system time of the SBCs?
 Do we need 1pps and if so how would we use it?
 * What logging convention should we use (for cams, for SITA/MET1)?

-- [ ] GPS sync time with RPi and Latte Pandas
+- [ ] GPS time logging for RPi and LPs
 - [ ] Reimplement bubblecam using composition (vs inheritance)
 - [ ] Napkin math for SITA and MET1 storage capacity